chafey/dicomweb-update-spec/docs/normalizedmetadata/patch.md

     - Request
       - Accept: application/json
       - If-Match: String representing the version of the resource this patch is made against (Etag from GET)
+      - DICOMIssuerOfPatientID: Optional parameter to further qualify the patient
+      - DICOMPatientName: Optional parameter to further qualify the patient
     - Response
       - Content-Type: application/json
       - Etag: string that uniquely identifies the updated version of the resource